TheExpertApprentice/Covid-Screening-Portal/README.md

 ## Solution

 The portal automated the process for staff and students to do a self-daily health screening process prior to being granted access to the campus through custom forms and Power Automate workflows, enabling real-time symptom tracking, automated alerts for health anomalies, and data-driven decisions to maintain workplace safety.
 The solution was integrated with SharePoint for secure record-keeping and campus access management.
+It facilitated the identification of suspected positive cases through the questionnaire responses, alerting campus clinic administrators and security personnels for immediate follow-up.
+Additionally, the system incorporated a robust validation mechanism, ensuring access to campus facilities was conditionally granted based on the accurate verification of staff and student identities against the organization's database.

 > **Technologies Used**
 >